aerospike/movement/docs/SchemaGraph.md

 A schema graph is very similar to a UML diagram.
 The DDL for the Schema Graph is the Gremlin language.

-Lets start with the simplest graph:
+Lets start with the simplest schema:

 (Vertex A) -(Edge E)-> (Vertex B)